Eliot Cutler: Other political involvement

 He served on the board of directors of Americans Elect, a nonprofit 501(c)(4) corporation which sought to gain ballot access for a presidential ticket, to be chosen through an online national primary, in every state in the 2012 Presidential Election.

 Cutler endorsed Angus King in the 2012 U.S. Senate election to succeed the retiring Olympia Snowe.
 King won the election.

 Since the 2014 election, the second in a row in which the governor was elected with less than a majority, Maine became the first state in the country to introduce ranked choice voting in its election, with the multi-way race between LePage, Cutler, and the Democratic candidate often being seen as an impetus for this action.
 Cutler had been a proponent of this system during the 2010 election, believing he would have won if it had been implemented then.
 However, due to the state constitution's rules on gubernatorial elections, ranked choice voting is not allowed to be used for the position.

 Cutler announced on April 2, 2015, that he would not run for governor again, stating that he was taking a "vow of abstinence" from doing so.
 He also announced his appointment by the University of Maine System to lead the creation of a new graduate center unifying existing graduate programs at the University of Southern Maine, University of Maine, and the University of Maine School of Law.

 In May 2017, Cutler announced that he would work with the political organization Maine Independents to recruit candidates for the 2018 elections.
 The organization was founded by supporters of Cutler's gubernatorial campaigns.
 He also announced his support for State Treasurer Terry Hayes for governor in the following year's gubernatorial election.

-2022 arrest
+2022 arrest and conviction

-In March 2022, Cutler was arrested and charged with four counts of possessing child pornography.
+In March 2022, Cutler was arrested in Hancock County and charged with four counts of possessing child pornography.
+He agreed to plead guilty on May 2, 2023, to four counts of possession of sexually explicit material, and was sentenced nine months in jail, with 10 additional years of probation and a $5000 fine.
+Prosecutors accepted the plea deal due to Cutler's age and the amount of time a trial could take.
+He was formally convicted on May 5, and reported to the Hancock County Jail on June 1.
+He was released early on January 18, 2024, on good conduct time.
+Following his release, Cutler must register as a sex offender for life.